 Children need moms who are there every morning when they get up.
 Moms who sacrifice a few years to love and train their kids.
 Moms who play Memory with them and set up impromptu picnics in the backyard.
 Moms to teach them how to make a bed, wash their clothes, clean up after themselves, and eat proper meals.
-Moms who are not exhausted and stressed from their day jobs, but who can be relaxed and gentle.
+Moms who are not exhausted and stressed, but are relaxed and gentle.

 “Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good, so that they may encourage the young women to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.”
 Titus 2:3-5

 “When Eve was brought unto Adam, he became filled with the Holy Spirit, and gave her the most sanctified, the most glorious of appellations.
 He called her Eva, that is to say, the Mother of All.
 He did not style her wife, but simply mother, mother of all living creatures.
 In this consists the glory and the most precious ornament of woman.” – Martin Luther

 “Only God Himself fully appreciates the influence of a Christian mother in the molding of character in her children.” – Billy Graham

 Are there exceptions?
 Of course.
 There are times and reasons that make it necessary for a mom of littles to go to work.
 In those cases, God gives the grace to cover the children.

 Scripture certainly doesn’t forbid mothers from working.
 There is freedom in Christ for different lifestyles.